 Highly sensitive people do tend to feel emotions strongly, and they may cry more often than others.
 However, that doesn’t mean HSPs cry at the drop of a hat or for “no reason.”
 And most adult HSPs have learned how to handle their own tears, and will do so in a way that is minimally disruptive to others.

-4. High sensitivity is NOT a disorder that needs to be “fixed.”
+4. Being an HSP is NOT a disorder that needs to be “fixed.”

 This is a healthy trait that occurs in 15-20 percent of the population and is sorely needed by our society.
 Frankly, the world would be a better place if there were more sensitive people in it.